leo-dh/book-reviews/README.md

 1. Get the data in the reviews (format: "asin, review_text") and price data (format: "asin\tprice") in the form of a text file
 2. Remove punctuations from the review text and split the data into the form of (asin, review_text_list) and (asin, price)
 3. For reviews (asin, review_text_list), for each review, find the number of words then find the average review length for each book using reduceByKey
-3. Merge the reviews dff and the price dff using join by their asin key (format: asin, (average_review_length, price))
+4. Merge the reviews dff and the price dff using join by their asin key (format: asin, (average_review_length, price))
-4. Filter out all values without either average_review_length or price
+5. Filter out all values without either average_review_length or price
-5. Get the mean of the average_review_length and the mean of the price for each book using reduce
+6. Get the mean of the average_review_length and the mean of the price for each book using reduce
-6. Using the pearson correlation coefficient formula, calculate the coefficient using reduce
+7. Using the pearson correlation coefficient formula, calculate the coefficient using reduce
+8. Output result into a textfile on the hdfs
+9. Grab the result from hdfs and output into a textfile on the namenode server

+#### Analytics Task (Calculating TFIDF) Flow

+1. Get the data in the reviews (format: "asin, review_text") in the form of a text file
+2. Remove punctuations from the review text and split the text into the form of (review_text_list)
+3. Find the term frequency by assigning each word as the key and counting the number of instances the word pops up using reduceByKey
+4. Find the document frequency by removing all duplicates within each review and then assign each word as the key before counting using reduceByKey
+5. Find the number of reviews by counting the initial number of review_text
+6. Combine the term frequency and document frequency using join
+7. Find the TFIDF by multiplying term frequency with the log(num_of_reviews/document frequency)
+8. Sort the results in descending order
-7. Output result into a textfile on the hdfs
+9. Output the result into a textfile on the hdfs
-8. Grab the result from hdfs and output into a textfile on the namenode server
+10. Grab the result from hdfs and output into a textfile on the namenode server